juliitodev/whatsapp-online-tracker/README.md

 - Insert the JavaScript code available inside the file inject.js
 - Wait for data added to data.csv as soon as the user is online
 - Analyse the data collected in data.csv
+- If you want to stop it you only have to stop the python server and reload the page

 ## 3. Usage [Windows]
 - Start the Server: python3 server.py